st-AR-gazer/_Altered-Nadeo_-_Random-Map-Picker/documentatioin/AddingAnAlteration.md

 ## Step 1

 The seasonal sorting should work correctly 99% of the time.
-The only exception is if someone deliberately messes with the filenames. (or if the filenames are non standared like the discovery campaigns)
+The only exception is if someone deliberately messes with the filenames. (or if the filenames are non standard like the discovery campaigns)

 For example, the Super Sized alteration, with names like "Super{map number}", does not indicate the season of addition.
 Non-standard naming schemes were manually addressed:
 `{"uid": "2SbX9YGOeEo9OVFErIZYzYGRjh5", "name": "Super01", "season": "summer", "year": "2023", "alteration": "SuperSized"}`